-The combination switch is mounted in an aft position (transom or storage area) or controlled from the driver's armrest.
-The switch is marked.
-Press up on the switch to turn ON (a green LED light will be lighted when the lights are operating).
-Press down to turn OFF.
-Also note that the underwater lights should never be operated unless the boat is in the water.
-Even though these are LED lights, they generate some heat and require the cooling effect of the water to avoid premature burn-out of the bulbs.
+The digital switch that operates the underwater lights can be found on the dual screen dash on the lighting tab.
+Toggle the lights ON and OFF by taping the Underwater button.
+The lights will come ON and the screen will highlight the lights on the screen.
+Note that the underwater lights should never be operated unless the boat is in the water.
+Even though these are LED lights, they generate some heat and require the cooling effect of the water to avoid prematurely burning out the bulbs.
 Underwater lights may have thermal protection circuitry that will turn the light off when reaching high temperatures.
 Allow lights to cool in water in order to turn back on.

 If lights do not operate, check the main circuit breaker panel to determine if a circuit may have tripped.
 Reset the circuit; if it continues to trip, take the boat to an authorized MasterCraft dealer.
 If the circuit breaker has not tripped, the bulb may have burned out.
-Although the lights are LED, which rarely burn out, it is possible.
+Although the lights are LEDs, which rarely burn out, it is possible.
 Take the boat to an authorized MasterCraft dealer to have the bulb replaced.